Admission Criteria for Lake Erie College of Osteopathic Medicine

 About LECOM's Doctor of Pharmacy degree

 The LECOM Doctor of Pharmacy degree program provides a solid background in patient-centered care and prepares its Pharm.D. graduates to become effective members of the health care team for all areas of practice.
-This program offers two pathway choices: a year-round, three-year curriculum in Erie, Pa., and a four-year curriculum in Bradenton, Fla.
-The innovative, year-round curriculum at the Erie campus enables students to earn their degrees and enter the pharmacy profession one year earlier.
-Both curricula offer the same spectrum of didactic courses, credit hours and pharmacy practice experiences.
+This program offers three pathway choices: a year-round, three-year curriculum in Erie, Pa., a four-year curriculum in Bradenton, Fla., and a four-year online Distance Education Pharm.D program, one of only two that are available in the United States.

 The Doctor of Pharmacy program integrates science and hands-on practical experience.
 The professional program is structured around an outcomes-based curriculum where the integration of basic sciences, pharmacy practice and professional experiences is emphasized.
 Students are exposed to an early involvement with pharmacy practice experiences that provides valuable learning experiences for their future careers as pharmacists.
 This also allows a progressive development of students’ professional communication skills, as well as a true appreciation of pharmaceutical care concepts.
 Strong emphasis is placed on professionalism and life-long learning.